Ebuube/printf/README.md

 	- `%`

 ### NOTE
+These were not considered in creating this new function \_printf()

-* You don’t have to reproduce the buffer handling of the C library printf function
+* It doesn't reproduce the buffer handling of the C library printf function

-* You don’t have to handle the flag characters
+* It doesn't handle the flag characters

-* You don’t have to handle field width
+* It doesn't handle field width

-* You don’t have to handle precision
+* It doesn't handle precision

-* You don’t have to handle the length modifiers
+* It doesn't handle the length modifiers